-Figure 26: Sketch of the SV detector for PA of 0 degrees in the SKY derotator mode.
-North is up and East towards the left.
-The un-vignetted FoV usable for target acquisition and guiding is ~21.5" x 33.5".
-When using the 0.2" slit, the footprint of the 0.4" slit vignettes an area of 0.4"x10" located ~6.7" to the East with respect to the 0.2" slit.
+Figure 26: Sketch of the SV detector for position angle of 0 degrees in the SKY derotator mode (§6.3.5).
+In this setting, North is up and East towards the left.
+Note that the size of the field-of-view (FoV) of the unvignetted SV detector depends on the slit used.
+For both slits, the footprint of the unused slit is located parallel to the used slit (the 0.4" slit is located 6.7" to the left with respect to the 0.2" slit).